Geopolitics of Standards

 While the world’s attention has been mostly on the risk of a US-Chinese trade war, the even more important dimension of rising geopolitical tensions is the new technology competition over the new generation of wireless internet, better known as 5G.
 What puts 5G at the center of the technology confrontation is 5G’s revolutionary capacity transforming all spheres of public life from transport through health care, electricity network to the internet of things.
 Having identified these great potentials, both the US and China prioritize the development of 5G and consider it a major battleground in its rising geopolitical tensions.
 Defining the technical standards of 5G and its applications carries far-reaching implications because standards are essentially the “recipe” of our modern technology.

-This project running in 2019 is carried out by Tim Rühlig (UI) and aims to offer a new take on the rising tensions around 5G by focusing on technical standardization.
+This project is carried out by Tim Rühlig (UI) and aims to offer a new take on the rising tensions around 5G by focusing on technical standardization.
 The main research question of this project is: What are the conceptual implications of our understanding of power and the challenges arising from the technology confrontation over 5G between the US and China for the EU and how does the EU position itself to it in general and in the field of technical standardization in particular?

 This project takes into account economic, security and normative implications ranging from issues such as data privacy to cyber security and the role of technical standards.